 - Special Category data provided from permitted and authorised carers, healthcare professionals or healthcare providers (including in the UK via the NHS).

-- Technology providers we use based inside or outside the EU.
+- Technology providers we use based inside or outside the UK.

 - Identity and Contact Data from publicly available

 - Technical or Contact Data from the following parties:

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: